 There are plenty of bars open, some with live music.
 You can also catch a concert at the Amphitheater.

-Friday nights are Firework nights!
-From late June until the Friday before Labor Day at 9:30 pm a free fireworks display is set off on the beach.
+Friday nights are fireworks nights!
+From late June until the Friday before Labor Day at 9:30 pm, a free fireworks display is set off on the beach.